sarahi-capi/the-christmas-bakery-3d/README.md

 - `/Textures`: Custom-made textures made with Affinity used within the assets.
 - `CakeShop.blend`: The core Blender project file.
 ---
-*Created with love and a touch of Christmas magic by Sarahi.*
+*Created by Sarahi — With love and a touch of Christmas magic.*